jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Stories pass-on so much information because they create a complete reality.
 This starts with the props that fill the storyworld with items, from cups to homes, we expect to see in any world.
 Next, there is music to relay the emotions of characters in the story.
 The dialogue of the story communicates what each character wants in an easy to understand way.
 Then there's the villain who earns their title because he likes the world the way it is and defends it against change.
 Next comes the philosophy of the story world that dictates the rules everyone in the story is presumed to live by, for example Cinderella is supposed to obey her stepmother.
 Cinderella defines what a hero is by disrearding the ruling philosphy and envisioning a better world for herself.
 And at the top of this story pyramid are tools; a catchall term for the real objects, from slippers to Death Stars, that are above being regular props, because they are the levers of power that control what happens in the story world.

 The challenge of good storytelling is mixing these incredients together.
-When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments.
+When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments because so much information was packaged inside an easy to digest format called a story.

 ---

 And that brings us back to echo chambers and our need to escape today's ideological ones.

-Dismantling echo chambers starts by realizing the story of _Cinderella_ isn't about a girl controlled by her evil step-family.
+Dismantling echo chambers starts by realizing _Cinderella_ isn't about a girl controlled by her evil step-family.
 The fairytale is also not about a girl overcoming her evil step-family to marry her prince charming.

 The story of _Cinderella_ is about a girl overcoming her step-family using levers of powers, i.e. tools.

-If Cinderella doesn't get the horses, carriage, and evening dress from her fairy godmother, she'll never get into the ball.
+If Cinderella doesn't get the horses, carriage, and evening dress from her Fairy Godmother, she'll never get into the ball.
 If the Prince didn't find her lost slipper, she'd never see him again.
 If the imprisoned girl's allies didn't steal the key to the attic, she'd never get out in time.
 And if Cinderella didn't have the second glass slipper, her name would be famous as a tragedy instead of a fairytale.

 Cinderella had a problem, and it wasn't that her step-family were terrible people, nor was it that the rules of society were unjust.
 Her problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.

-Tools are the lever of power in every story.
-From _Star Wars_ to _The Matrix_, stories start with the villians controlling the tools while using the ruling philosophy to justify their control.
+Tools are the levers of power in every story.
+From _Star Wars_ to _The Matrix_, stories start with the villians controlling the tools while creating a ruling philosophy to justify their control.
 The hero suffers an injustice that lets them see a problem with the ruling philosophy.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
-The winner implements their philsophy and changes or reaffirms the world in their image.
+The winner implements their philsophy and changes, or reaffirms, the world in their image.

 If you were to draw our Cinderlla, this is what it looks like.